CHINAKNOWLEDGE - a universal guide for China studies | HOME | About | Guestbook |

-Encoding: Unicode (UTF-8) [Location: HOME > History > Sui > event history]
+About [Location: HOME > History > Sui > Event History]

-While the south was politically weak during the last decades of the Southern-Northern Dynasties period, the Sui empire had a population that was already quite homegenous, a mixture of Chinese and Non-Chinese peoples.
-The long period of Northern Wei (Beiwei 北魏), an empire founded by the Xianbei tribe of the Tuoba 鮮卑拓跋, had laid the foundation for the economic and political reconstruction of northern China after two hundred years of turmoil.
+While the south had been politically weak during the last decades of the Southern Dynasties period as a cause of incessant struggles among the imperial families and the local gentry, the population of the Sui empire was already quite homegenous and consisted of a mixture of Chinese and non-Chinese peoples.
+The long reign of the Northern Wei dynasty 北魏 (386-534) of ethnic Xianbei 鮮卑 origin (Beiwei 北魏) had laid the foundation for the economic and political reconstruction of northern China after half a century of turmoils.

-Yang Jian had broken the power of the northern aristocracy and the resistance of ministers loyal to the dynasties of Northern Qi (Beiqi 北齊) and Northern Zhou.
-The mightiest families of the south were resettled to the region around the capital Chang'an 長安 (modern Xi'an/Shaanxi) and deprived of their domains in order to weaken the semi-independance of the southern aristocracy - a phenomenon that had prevailed throughout the Southern Dynasties period.
-A rebellion of the southern aristocracy was suppressed by general Yang Su 楊素.
+Yang Jian had broken the power of the northern aristocracy and the resistance of ministers that were still loyal to the dynasties of the Northern Qi 北齊 (550-577) and Northern Zhou.
+The mightiest families of the south were resettled to the region around the capital Chang'an 長安 (modern Xi'an 西安, Shaanxi) and so deprived them of their domains and their economical and social base.
+An ensuing rebellion of the southern aristocracy was suppressed by general Yang Su 楊素.
 The next step of the Sui was to reorganize the local administration throughout the empire.
-The double administration of civil and military superior prefectures (zhoufu 州府 and junfu 軍府) was given up, the commanderies (jun 郡) were reorganized in prefectures (zhou 州) later, and the general prefectures (zongguanfu 總管府) were abolished later.
-In the central government, the structure of the three departments (sansheng 三省) and six ministries (liubu 六部) was perpetuated and served as model for the Tang Dynasty 唐.
-See more about the administration on the government and administration page.
-Princedoms (wangguo 王國) as quasi-independant kingdoms within the empire with their separate own administratorial structure were given up.
-The election system for officials in the state service still followed the pattern of the nine ranks (jiupin zhongzheng 九品中正) that had been implemented by Cao Cao 曹操, and by which official posts were virtually hereditary.
+The double administration of civilian and military superior prefectures (zhoufu 州府 and junfu 軍府) was given up, the commanderies (jun 郡) were reorganized into prefectures (zhou 州), and the general prefectures (zongguanfu 總管府) were abolished.
+In the central government, the structure of the three departments (sansheng 三省) and six ministries (liubu 六部) was perpetuated and served as model for the Tang dynasty 唐 (618-907).
+Princedoms (wangguo 王國) as quasi-independant kingdoms within the empire with a separate own administratorial structure and own military forces were given up and would never play a political role in China.
+The rank system for officials in the state service still followed the pattern of the nine ranks (jiupin zhongzheng 九品中正) that had been implemented by the Cao-Wei dynasty 曹魏 (220-265).
 The Sui government created two grades for supplicants of official career: jinshi 進士 ("presented scholar") and mingjing 明經 ("classicist").
-Furthermore, military service and military career in the garrison militia (fubing 府兵) that had been restricted to Xianbei 鮮卑 before, was opened to Chinese, and the special military households (binghu 兵戶) were given up.
-The Sui emperors also newly codified the imperial law, first in the Kaihuang Codex 開皇律, later in the Daye Codex 大業律.
-Of all these reforms, probably the economical reforms are the most important: the issue of a common currency, the equal-field-system, and the imperial canal.
+Furthermore, military service and military career in the garrison militia (fubing 府兵) that had been restricted to people of Xianbei ethnicity before, was opened to Chinese, and the special military households (binghu 兵戶) were given up.
+The Sui emperors also newly codified the imperial law, first in the Kaihuang Codex 開皇律, and later in the Daye Codex 大業律.
+Last but not least, several economical reforms critically contributed to the integration of the various regions of China into the Sui empire, namely the issuing of a common currency, the equal-field-system, and the construction of the imperial canal.

-Yang Jian (Emperor Sui Wendi 隋文帝) nominated Yang Guang 楊廣 as his successor (posthumous Sui Yangdi 隋煬帝).
+Yang Jian (Emperor Wen 隋文帝, r.
+581-604) nominated Yang Guang 楊廣 as his successor (posthumous title Emperor Yang 隋煬帝, r.
+604-617).
 The rebellion of his brother Yang Liang 楊諒 was suppressed by the loyal prince Yang Su.
-Emperor Yangdi personally lead campaigns against the Turks 突厥 and Tuyuhun 吐谷渾 to appease the western neighbors.
-Several prefectures were established in the western territories to control the access to the Inner Asian trade routes.
-Embassadors were sent to several states in Central Asia, the Middle East, East and Southeast Asia.
+Emperor Yang personally conducted military campaigns against the Türks (Tujue 突厥) and the Tuyuhun 吐谷渾 to secure the northwestern border regions.
+Several prefectures were established in the Western Territories with the aim to control the access to the Inner Asian trade routes.
+Diplomatic missions were sent to several states in Central Asia, the Middle East, East and Southeast Asia.

 Map and Geography